PiratJack/investment-tracker/README.md

 - Split view: how an account's composition changed over time

 What is remaining:
-- Create API to manage stocks, stock prices, transactions, accounts
+- Create API to manage stocks, stock prices, transactions, accounts (on pause, may be cancelled)
 - Add display of calculations in graphs (like variations over given periods)
-- Improve the graphs calculation engine performance - if possible
+- Add UI for dashboard: last import date, audits, import/export, ...

 ## What is NOT this project?